grusplus/burgerfactory/readme.txt

 == Notes ==

 For best results, particularly on mobile, keep the sidebar limited to a small, simple menu.
-There is a widget area after a post you can use for other things generally kept in the sidebar, like signup forms and category lists.
+There are widget areas after a post, and after a page that you can use for other things generally kept in the sidebar, like signup forms and category lists.